 Because inertia is proportional to mass, the initially larger solid body swept all new ones, incorporating them to its western side.
 The density of the new solid masses was greater, because the components on the surface would freeze and solidify first, followed by the thicker underlying components.
 As a result, the western side of the initial islet of solid rocks submerged, while the east side elevated.

-As this sphere (the Moon) continued to grow, the Earth-Moon system was displaying a double-planet image.
-The Moon's reverse rolling velocity increased according to the increase of its mass and volume.
-As the temperature on the surface of the Earth continued to fall, a larger number of bigger sized solid masses were descending from the poles towards the equator, and the Moon could no longer aggregate them.
+As this sphere (the Moon) continued to develop, the Earth-Moon system was displaying a double-planet image.
+The Moon’s reverse spinning velocity increased according to the increase of its mass and volume.
+As the temperature on the surface of the Earth continued to fall, a larger number of bigger-sized solid masses were descending from the poles towards the equator, and the Moon could no longer aggregate them.
 The gathering and interference of solid rocks of great mass acted as the catapult on which the Moon bounced off the Earth and was put into orbit around it.
-During its detachment, the Moon maintained its form, because its successive layers obtained great cohesion to each other, as they were created under conditions of great pressure and temperature.
-(Fig. 1)
+During its detachment, the Moon maintained its form, because its successive layers attained great cohesion to each other, as they were formed under conditions of great pressure and temperature (Fig. 1).

 During the Moon’s detachment from the Earth, an umbilical cord of liquid matter formed between the Earth and the Moon, which was of greater density than the Earth’s and the solid Moon’s surfaces, because it mainly originated from the area where the Moon’s side was submerged (Fig. 1).